l3nkz/Tonuino/Readme.md

 While I tried to replicate all the existing features form the original project, I am not yet fully done.
-Some of the latest features (such as toddler mode, freeze dance, …) are not supported and also the admin mode is not yet fully working.
+Some of the latest features (such as toddler mode, freeze dance, …) are not supported.
 These are things that I will work on in the near future.
 However, the basic features as for example reading the RFID card and playing the corresponding files is fully functional.
 See the below list for a complete overview about the finished features.
+I also added a couple of new features or changed how things worked.

+## Original features
- * [ ] Button interaction
+ * [x] Button interaction
    * [x] 3 Button setup
    * [x] 5 Button setup
  * [ ] Play folder